timmckague/timandvictoria/src/pages/blog/2019-11-11-hike-la-cloche-silhouette-trail.md

 Challenge #4: Half way between H8 and H16 we encountered a beaver dam and lost the trail.
 We ended up crossing a little south of the trail along the lower ridge of the dam.
 It’s likely that this would have been an easier crossing at other times, but the rain meant I had a close call as a leapt with my pack across the mid-section of the dam.

+_“That was not so bad, that was not so bad, was it?”_

+At this point in the trip we have this verse stuck on repeat in our heads from Blanco Brown’s song ‘Git Up’.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DT4kQlM5xuE?start=155" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The highlight of the day was hiking the section of the trail from H17 to H19.
 The trail ascended to a ridge and we hiked along the steep bank of Three Narrows Lake, giving us our first real views of the hike.
 The rain let up for most of this section, and with only 5km remaining, we started to feel that we might actually make it to camp before nightfall.
 No pictures to show for it though - we were really boogieing!

 Fifteen minutes before arriving to camp the rain started up again.
 We were so close!
 The rain was steadily picking up so we quickly set up our tent and hopped in to get out of the rain and to warm up.
 We decided to skip dinner in favour of staying in our dry tent.
 Heavy rains and strong winds continued overnight.